muchdogesec/file2txt/README.md

   --extract_text_from_image false
 ```

-Convert document to human friendly markdown, extract text from images, and defang the text (the most common use-case for cyber-security);
+Convert a PDG document to human friendly markdown, extract text from images, and defang the text (the most common use-case for cyber-security);

 ```shell
 python3 file2txt.py \